 Work Sessions.
 The Council may schedule work sessions on a regular basis under the requirements of the annual Open Meetings Resolution.
-Council meetings designated as work sessions shall be held for the primary purpose of discussing issues at length with staff in an informal setting without taking formal action except for required procedural actions such as approving minutes from a prior council meeting, or adopting a statement for inclusion in the minutes regarding a closed session.
-Public comment will generally be taken only at the beginning and ending.
+Council meetings designated as work sessions will be held for the primary purpose of discussing issues at length with staff in an informal setting without taking formal action, except for required procedural actions such as approving minutes from a prior council meeting or adopting a statement for inclusion in the minutes regarding a closed session.
+Public comment will be taken only at the beginning and after each agenda itemending of the session, and by available written methods.

 Closed Meetings.
-The Chair may call a closed session to discuss issues (such as pending litigation, personnel matters, collective bargaining strategy) pursuant to NMSA 1978, 10-15-1 (H)(2,5 etc.).
-Following the closed session, the Chair will call for a motion that is substantially similar to the following:
+The Chair may call a closed meetingsession to discuss issues (such as pending litigation, personnel matters, collective bargaining strategy) pursuant to NMSA 1978, 10-15- 1 (H)(2,5 etc.).
+In the next Council meeting f Following the closed meetingsession, the Chair will call for a motion that is substantially similar to the following: